-What about Alipay and Chargebacks?
+What About Alipay and Chargebacks?

-Merchants don’t need to worry about completed Alipay transactions turning into chargebacks.
-Even in cases where a transaction is reversed prior to settlement for some reason, the only consequence is the loss of revenue.
+Merchants typically don’t need to worry about completed Alipay transactions turning into chargebacks.
+In cases where a transaction is reversed prior to settlement for some reason, the only consequence is the loss of revenue.
 Because the funds never hit the merchant account, no chargeback can occur—the merchant simply doesn’t get paid.
 While this is obviously less than ideal, it’s greatly preferable to going through the dispute and chargeback process.
 A reversed Alipay transaction will not affect a merchant’s chargeback ratio and will not cost them any additional fees.

 This does not mean that Alipay transactions cannot result in chargebacks.
 While Alipay offers no internal dispute resolution services or chargebacks, the customer can still dispute the credit card purchase that funded the Alipay transaction with their issuing bank.

 If the customer does this, they will forfeit their right to claim Alipay’s member protection compensation.

 In this scenario, however, the dispute would be between the customer and Alipay, not the merchant.

 The main takeaway for merchants is that accepting Alipay won't lead to any new chargebacks.
 Even without that benefit, adding Alipay to the list of accepted payment options would be worth it for merchants looking to expand their international customer base, but Alipay's liability and dispute resolution policies are quite reasonable on the merchant's side of things.